Phonons from Density-Functional Perturbation Theory using the All-Electron Full-Potential Linearized Augmented Plane-Wave Method FLEUR: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We presented an implementation of density-functional perturbation theory (DFPT) in the all-electron full-potential linearized augmented plane-wave (FLAPW) method \texttt{FLEUR} for the calculation of phonons, that is computationally stable and efficient.
+This complements the DFPT calculations of phonons, which are typically performed using pseudopotential methods with an all-electron approach, and extends an effective application of the DFPT to magnetic systems and systems of localized electrons.
 The research software is built up modularly and can be extended in the future.
 We developed and implemented algorithmic concepts to overcome or bypass numerical challenges inherent to the FLAPW concept, which are provided by the Madelung summation, the Coulomb singularity of the potential, the rapidly varying wave functions and charge densities in the vicinity of the nucleus, the calculations of gradients of the all-electron potential, the presence of the core electrons, the incompleteness and the position dependence of the basis-set, the different representations of the basis-set in muffin-tin-spheres and the interstitial region and their match at the muffin-sphere boundary to a point that the criterion for the Goldstone mode is satisfied to better than 0.125~meV.
 We highlighted some particularly challenging points and provided nitty-gritty details in how we dealt with them, leading to a collection of stable and accurate results validated by the finite difference (FD) method relying on accurate force calculations with respect to atomic displacements orchestrated by the phonopy software package~\cite{phonopy-phono3py-JPCM,phonopy-phono3py-JPSJ}.
 To achieve agreement between the FD and DFPT approaches, we noted the necessity of converging the FD calculations with respect to the supercell size, again confirming the quality of our DFPT results.
 Considering the calculation of the phonon energy for the same three-dimensional grid of phonon wave vectors, at present, the FD approach shows a lower computational effort and takes less computer time than the DFPT method.
 This is also due to missing optimizations in the latter case, while for FD, the full symmetry of the atoms and forces can be exploited by the \texttt{FLEUR} code.
 It should be noted though, that the convergence of DFPT w.r.t.\ the k-point grid is much better than that of FD w.r.t.\ the supercell size.
 An in-depth optimization of the computational parameters with respect of the convergence of both methods in \texttt{FLEUR} will be conducted in the future.